 Working tirelessly to complete a build – whether that’s by following instructions or creating their own designs – and being happy with the end result is a great confidence booster, promising satisfaction and praise once completed.
 This has an immensely positive effect on a child’s self-esteem.

-Building LEGO with friends is a great way to relieve stress, but it’s also a platform to engage in meaningful conversations.
+Building LEGO sets with friends is a great way to relieve stress, but it’s also a platform to engage in meaningful conversations.
 Children can learn how to communicate instructions clearly, as well as the best ways to explain ideas, describe actions and verbalise any challenges they face.

 Group LEGO building is also a great exercise in sharing and taking turns, as children must work together to complete the build without mistakes or arguments.
 Children have to agree on the general idea of their play – is it a castle, a boat or a spaceship? – and follow one another’s lead to keep the play moving forward.
 Learning how to negotiate roles and responsibilities is also essential for an enjoyable social experience.